Optimal Capital Structure with Scale Effects under Spectrally Negative Levy Models: Introduction

 The solutions to our generalized model admit semi-explicit expressions written in terms of the scale function, which has analytical forms in certain cases \cite{Egami-Yamazaki-2011, Hubalek_Kyprianou_2009, Kyprianou_2008, Kyprianou_Surya_2007} and can be approximated generally using, e.g., \cite{Egami_Yamazaki_2010_2,Surya_2008}.
 In order to illustrate the implementation side, we give an example based on a mixture of Brownian motion and a compound Poisson process with i.i.d.\ exponential jumps.
 We compute the optimal bankruptcy levels and the corresponding equity/debt/firm values as well as the optimal leverage ratios as solutions to the \emph{two-stage problem} considered in \cite{Chen_Kou_2009,Leland_1994, Leland_Toft_1996}.
 We conduct a sequence of numerical experiments to analyze the impacts of the scale effects on the bankruptcy strategy and the capital structure.

 The rest of the paper is organized as follows.
 In Section \ref{section_problem}, we review the existing \lev model and introduce our generalized model.
 In Section \ref{section_solution}, we focus on the spectrally negative \lev model and obtain a sufficient condition for optimality.
 Section \ref{section_example} shows examples that satisfy the sufficient condition.
-We give numerical results in Section \ref{section_numerics} and concluding remarks in Section \ref{section_conclusion}.
+We give numerical results in Section \ref{section_numerics}.
 All proofs are deferred to the Appendix.
+Throughout the paper, unless otherwise stated, monotonicity is understood in the weak sense; ``increasing" and ``decreasing" are equivalent to ``nondecreasing" and ``nonincreasing", respectively.